What you should know before you leave home? Click on the following links to navigate quickly through this guide.

 This is a permit placed in your passport by an official of another country that enables you to travel to that country.
 You must have an F-1 visa to come to the U.S. as a student.
 To apply for an F-1 visa present your I-20, your SEVIS fee receipt, your passport, evidence of financial support, and proof of your intent to return to your home country upon completion of your education in the U.S. and any other documents required by the visa office - shown on the consulate website.

 The visa indicates the period during which you can enter the U.S. and how many entries you are allowed until the expiration date.
 The visa does not indicate how long you are permitted to stay in the U.S. Your length of stay is determined by the Immigration official who examines your documents at the Port of Entry to the United States.
+Students are admitted to the US for an indefinite period of stay denoted as D/S - Duration of Status.

 Accompanying dependents (spouse/children) receive dependent I-20's with which they can apply for dependent visas - the F-2 visa.
 Dependent passports will be stamped in a similar manner showing F-2 status and D/S. The dependent I-20 is also returned.